ArcNLET-Py/ArcNLET-Py/docs/UserManual/transport.rst

 -  **Types of Contaminants:** This option allows users to select the type of contaminants to be modeled in the transport simulation.
-The three available options are:\
+The three available options are as follows.
-   -  **Nitrogen:** This selection enables the modeling of nitrogen species, specifically ammonium (NH\ :sub:`4`\ :sup:`+`) and nitrate (NO\ :sub:`3`\ :sup:`-`).
+   a.  **Nitrogen:** This selection enables the modeling of nitrogen species,
+         specifically ammonium (NH\ :sub:`4`\ :sup:`+`) and nitrate (NO\ :sub:`3`\ :sup:`-`).
 When this option is selected, input fields related to nitrogen transformation processes, such as nitrification and denitrification, become available.\
-   -  **Phosphorus:** This selection focuses on the transport of phosphorus in the form of phosphate (PO\ :sub:`4`\ :sup:`3-`).
+   b.  **Phosphorus:** This selection focuses on the transport of phosphorus in
+         the form of phosphate (PO\ :sub:`4`\ :sup:`3-`).
 Input fields related to phosphorus adsorption processes, including options for linear and Langmuir sorption isotherms, are revealed to provide detailed modeling of phosphorus behavior in the subsurface.\
-   -  **Nitrogen and Phosphorus:** This option enables the simultaneous modeling of both nitrogen (ammonium and nitrate) and phosphorus (phosphate) species.
+   c.  **Nitrogen and Phosphorus:** This option enables the simultaneous modeling
+         of both nitrogen (ammonium and nitrate) and phosphorus (phosphate) species.
          It activates input fields for nitrogen transformation processes and phosphorus adsorption, allowing for a comprehensive assessment of nutrient transport and interaction within the study area.\
--  **Consideration of NH\ :sub:`4`\ -N:** This option allows for estimating the load of ammonium (NH\ :sub:`4`\ :sup:`+`) to surface water bodies.
+-  :raw-html:`<strong>Consideration of NH<sub>4</sub>-N:</strong>` This option allows for estimating the load of ammonium (NH\ :sub:`4`\ :sup:`+`) to surface water bodies.
 By default, this option is unchecked.
 Utilizing this option increases computation time.
-There are several input fields revealed when considering NH\ :sub:`4`\ :sup:`+`.\
+There are several input fields revealed when considering NH\ :sub:`4`\ :sup:`+`.
 -  **Input Source locations (point):** This layer specifies the areas of the contaminant sources.
 This point feature class may optionally contain several numeric (FLOAT) fields in its attribute table that allow for the specification of transport parameters on a source-by-source basis.
-The fields that are permitted are described in Table 2‑6.\
+The fields that are permitted are described in Table 4‑1.\
 -  **Input Water bodies (polygon):** Specifies the locations of water bodies.
 It is the same input used in the Particle Tracking Module.\